 Staff who are responsible for supporting students with medical needs will receive suitable and sufficient training to do so.
 The training will be identified during the development or review of IHPs.
 Where possible, staff who provide support to students with medical conditions will be included in meetings where this is discussed.
-The relevant healthcare professionals will lead on identifying the type and level of training required and will agree this with Mrs N Earl (Shenley Brook End)/ Miss S Winkfield (The Hazeley Academy).
+The relevant healthcare professionals will lead on identifying the type and level of training required.
 A record of all training received will be kept up to date.